aThatch73/fullstack.challenge-main/README.md

 Please provide your answers to the questions below:

 1. How long did you spend on this challenge?

+  * I Spent about 2 hours and 50 minutes on the challenge.

 2. How familiar were you with libs and tools used in this challenge?
 (Typescript, GraphQL, Apollo, Axios, SQL, Knex, etc)

+  * Very familiar: TypeScript, GraphQL, SQL
+  * Fairly familiar: Apollo, Axios
+  * New: Knex

 3. If you had more time, what would you add or change in the codebase?

+  * Break some of the services into repo classes, service classes, and utilities
+  * Unit and integration testing
+  * Further analysis into edge cases
+  * Expanding more features such as delete

 4. Do you have any constructive feedback that you would like to share with our team?

+  * The exercise was enjoyable.
+The initial idea that I could commit to keep track of time spent wasn't completely clear at first, but I discovered how that worked after I'd already missed an early commit to show my first long break.
+This results in my commit history likely showing several more that the three hour guideline, so making this clearer would be helpful for future candidates.